About ISC-Choueifat

 Today, ISC-Choueifat has an enrollment of more than 1600 students in KG1 to Grade 12.

-ISC-Choueifat is a member of the global SABIS® Network.
-For over 130 years, schools in the SABIS® Network have been preparing students with the knowledge and skills required to help them achieve success in a changing world.
+For over 140+ years, schools in the SABIS® Network have been preparing students with the knowledge and skills required to help them achieve success in a changing world.